whass/whassani.github.io/_blogContent/pages/hire.md

 <div class="published"><span>Great news, keep reading!</span></div>

-Currently I'm mostly focused on research & developpment in control engineering, but I'm open to other kind of missions.
+Currently I'm mostly focused on research & development in control engineering, but I'm open to other kind of missions.

 ## What I Can Do For You